PrefectHQ/prefect/docs/guides/secrets.md

 In Prefect Cloud, these block values are stored in encrypted format, allowing you to use Prefect to connect to third-party services securely.

+This example interacts with a Snowflake database and stores the credentials required to connect in AWS Secrets Manager.
 This example uses Prefect Cloud and generally works with other third-party services that require credentials as well.

-Any sensitive information that is not stored in a block can be read from the environment.

-For example, to find AWS credentials for authentication, any attributes not provided to an AWS Credentials block are sourced at runtime in the order shown in the [Boto3 docs](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials).
-Prefect-aws creates the session object using the values in the block and then, any missing values follow the sequence in the Boto3 docs.

-Prefect-gcp and prefect-azure follow similar patterns.

-In the example below, we interact with a Snowflake database using credentials stored in AWS Secrets Manager.
-This example can be generalized to other third party services that require credentials.

 ## Prerequisites